SeattleTestbed/docs/EducationalAssignments/DefaultPartTwo.md

  * Efficiency: The security layer should use a minimum number of resources, so performance is not compromised.
-For example, it is not permissible to store the contents of `default` in memory all the time, except when it's being copied.
+For example, it is not permissible to store the contents of `default` in memory all the time.
+However, this is allowed when you're copying the contents of default to a new file.

  * Security: The defense layer should be robust against tampering and circumvention.
 Attackers must not be able to bypass, disable, or exploit the